tom-doerr/llm_agent_evolution_2/tasks.md

 - Fixed CLI import issue by removing redundant import
 - Added proper return type annotation to run_evolution_demo
-- Fixed mock LLM adapter to properly implement the hidden goal evaluation DONE
+- Fixed mock LLM adapter to properly implement the hidden goal evaluation
+- Enhanced mock LLM adapter to handle command-based evaluation properly
+- Improved test reliability by using shutil.which() to check for command availability DONE

 # if universal optimize is part of the package why is the file outside the package strucutre? are there other files?